CLIMP: Contrastive Language-Image Mamba Pretraining: Conclusions

 \section{Conclusions}

-We introduced \method, the first contrastive vision-language Mamba model.
+We introduced \method, the first contrastive vision-language model built entirely on Mamba.
 By replacing ViT with VMamba and pairing it with Mamba LLMs, \method achieves linear complexity in both modalities while producing superior representation quality and robustness.
-Our experiments reveal: (1) superior retrieval performance, driven by tighter cross-modal alignment and reduced hubness; (2) improved OOD robustness, notably surpassing CLIP-ViT-B/16 on ImageNet-O; (3) Memory and FLOPs reductions at high resolutions with native variable-resolution support; (4) Dense captioning retrieval beyond CLIP's token limit; (5) spatial inductive bias contributing to sample-efficient learning.
+Our experiments reveal: (1) superior retrieval performance, driven by tighter cross-modal alignment and reduced hubness; (2) improved OOD robustness, notably surpassing CLIP-ViT-B/16 trained on LAION-2B on ImageNet-O; (3) memory and FLOPs reductions at high resolutions with native variable-resolution support; (4) dense captioning retrieval beyond CLIP's token limit; (5) spatial inductive bias contributing to sample-efficient learning; and (6) favorable scaling behavior across model and dataset sizes, with unsaturated performance curves indicating that these advantages are architectural and should persist at larger scales.

 These findings establish SSMs as a viable alternative to transformers for vision-language pre-training, overcoming limitations of CLIP implementations for high-resolution, memory-constrained, and long-context applications.
 Future directions include scaling to larger models and datasets, extending to generative vision-language tasks, and developing hybrid architectures~\cite{nvidia_nemotron_nano_v3_2025}.